Transparent dark purple Travel Guide by Insurte logo

 What can be used as proof of accommodation

-• Rental agreement: If you've arranged long-term accommodations, such as renting an apartment, you can typically submit a copy of your rental agreement as proof.
+If you've arranged longer-term accommodations, such as renting an apartment, you can typically submit a copy of your legal rental contract as proof.

 How to get proof of accommodation for your Schengen visa